 Independent work under the mentoring of a faculty member to synthesize and apply learning within the major.
 Required of all Communication majors.
-Project must be approved by the department.
+Project must be approved by the department or instructor.
+Fee: Required.

 COM-4990: Internship in Communication (3-12 hours)